Photo

 Background

 It's always been said that whatever the weather in Western Washington, the Puget Sound, or even the central Cascade Mountains, Mt.
 Rainier makes its own weather.
-This is true even in the summer, when the NP gets most of its visitors, Memorial Day to Labor Day.
+This is true even in the summer, when the NP gets most of its visitors, from Memorial Day to Labor Day.
 If you look at the monthly average temperatures for three sites and the monthly extreme temperatures you can see the reason.
 It can get cold, and sometimes in a hurry, especially at night.

 Seasons

 Fall, Labor Day through Thanksgiving Day, is usually the transistion period, although we can easily have an Indian summer through September and into October.
 However, normally, and often earlier, the cooler to colder and rainy weather of fall starts sometime mid-to-late September and is in full force by mid-to-late October.
-November is the most variable month for rain, as noted in the November 2006 record storms and floods in the NP.
+November is the most variable month for rain, as noted in the winter 2006 and 2008 record storms and floods in the NP.

 Additional Resources